 As of September 30, 2019, the Company recorded a net gain of \$1,037,000 in other comprehensive income related to its foreign currency hedging activities.
 Of this amount, net gains of \$413,000 and \$222,000 for the three and nine months ended September 30, 2019, respectively, were relieved from other comprehensive income and recognized in cost of goods sold for the underlying intercompany sales that were recognized, and net gains of \$144,000 and \$709,000 for the three and nine months ended September 30, 2019, respectively, were relieved from other comprehensive income related to the amortization of forward points.
-The Company recognized a net gain of \$168,000 and a net loss of \$32,000 in cost of goods sold for the three and nine months ended September 30, 2019, respectively during the nine months ended September 30, 2019.
+The Company recognized a net gain of \$168,000 and a net loss of \$32,000 in cost of goods sold for the three and nine months ended September 30, 2018, respectively.
+There were no ineffective hedge gains or losses recognized during the nine months ended September 30, 2019.
 Based on the current valuation, the Company expects to reclassify net gains of \$841,000 from accumulated other comprehensive income into net earnings during the next 12 months.